shindoh-org/mbed-vscode-tools/README.md

 * `VSCODE_CONF_FILE` (required)
   Path to your c_cpp_properties.json.

-If everything goes well, `includePath` and `defines` fields of your c_cpp_properties.json are automatically updated and your vscode intellisense works fine.
+If everything goes well, `includePath` and `defines` fields of your c_cpp_properties.json are automatically updated and your vscode intellisense should work fine.

-**Run this command right after every execution of the configure command of mbed-tools.**
+**Run this command right after every execution of `$ mbed-tools configure`.**

 ## Documentation